American Board of Orthopaedic Surgery

 Oral Examinations

 The practice-based Oral Examination for Recertification consists of an examination based on the candidate’s practice and is given every July.
-The candidate must submit a Professional Standing Update and Case List to the ABOS in years 7, 8, or 9 prior to being approved to sit for an Oral Examination.
+The candidate must submit a Professional Standing Update and Case List to the ABOS in years 7, 8, or 9 prior to being approved to sit for an Oral Examination for the following July.
 Case selectors will choose 12 cases for the candidate to present at the examination and all pertinent materials for those cases must be presented.
 The examination is divided into four 30-minute periods with two examiners in each period.
 There are breaks of 5 minutes each between each period.
 Examiners ask questions pertinent to the cases presented and pertinent to the candidate’s case lists.
 Specific skills that are evaluated are data gathering, diagnosis and interpretive skills, treatment plan, technical skill, outcomes, and applied knowledge.
 You can also view the scoring rubric.
 For Diplomates who hold Subspecialty Certification in either Orthopaedic Sports Medicine or Surgery of the Hand, there is a Combined Oral Examination Option that allows Diplomates the opportunity to renew both their General Orthopaedic Surgery Certification and their Subspecialty Certification with one examination.

 ×